birdLark/birdLark.github.io/community/contribution_guide/committer.md

-# Become Apache birdlarkCommitter
+# Become Apache birdLarkCommitter
-birdlarkPodling Project Management Committee (PPMC) is responsible for assessing the contributions of candidates.
+birdLarkPodling Project Management Committee (PPMC) is responsible for assessing the contributions of candidates.

-Like many Apache projects, birdlarkwelcome all contributions, including code contributions, blog entries, guides for new users, public speeches, and enhancement of the project in various ways.
+Like many Apache projects, birdLarkwelcome all contributions, including code contributions, blog entries, guides for new users, public speeches, and enhancement of the project in various ways.

 Becoming a committer
 To get started contributing to LarkMidTable, learn how to contribute – anyone can submit patches, documentation and examples to the project.